How do you rank in the global height data?

 Most people reach their final adult height by their late teens.
 In males, growth plates (the cartilage regions at the ends of long bones) typically close between ages 17 and 21.
 In females, closure is usually complete by ages 15 to 17.
 Once growth plates have fused, additional height gain is not possible.
 If you are under 18, consider consulting a paediatrician rather than using this adult calculator.

 Research on this is mixed and context-dependent.
 Some survey studies find stated height preferences in partner selection, but the effect size is modest and preference patterns vary substantially across cultures.
 Importantly, self-reported preferences in surveys do not always predict actual behaviour.
-Confidence, communication, and social skills are consistently better predictors of relationship outcomes than height alone.
+Confidence, communication, and social skills are consistently better predictors of relationship outcomes than height alone; for broader physical measurement comparisons, the body proportions calculator tracks waist, hip, and shoulder ratios.

 - NCD-RisC (2016/2020). eLife - A century of trends in adult human height